Radenz/my-convex-hull/README.md

 - [Uninstalling](#uninstalling)

 ## About The Project
-This is a simple Python package to calculate the complex hull of a given set of points.
-The package wraps a single function to calculate the complex hull of a given set of points using divide & conquer algorithm.
+This is a simple Python package to calculate the convex hull of a given set of points.
+The package wraps a single function to calculate the convex hull of a given set of points using divide & conquer algorithm.
 This project is made to fulfill `Tugas Kecil 2 IF2211 Strategi Algoritma`.